benjohnsonnlp/developer/_content/get-started/get-api-key.md

 ### Other service API keys
 If your Watson Personal Assistant Builder application or expertise includes other Bluemix or Watson Services, you must also provision and manage those keys separately.

-## Creating tokens
-Tokens are used to authorize a device to access the Watson Personal Assistant Builder Voice service that includes a websocket server.
-A user can speak utterances into a device and send them to the Watson Personal Assistant Builder Voice service.
-The Watson Personal Assistant Builder Voice service converts the utterances into text using the Speech to Text service and then onto the Watson Personal Assistant Builder service.

-Tokens can be created by the Watson Personal Assistant Builder application developer.
-They are bound to the authenticated user using the device.

-- To create a token, see the [instructions]({{site.baseurl}}/broken_link) in the Authentication section.
-- Tokens are only valid for 1 hour.

 >**What next?**  Learn about the basics ["to get started"]({{site.baseurl}}/get-started/get-started/)